These are all within driveable striking distance of major cities, with the hope that you can speed through check-in as

 Formerly known as the Mayflower Inn & Spa (Grace Hotels acquired it last year), this is one of those resorts that is a consistent siren song for worn-out New Yorkers.
 Overstuffed chairs, feather-topped beds, and softly printed toile wallpapers are design hallmarks here, which all add to the feeling that you’ve descended upon the guestroom of your most hospitable aunt.
 In short: You won’t want to leave.
 The spa is one of Connecticut's best, though for those who are more inclined to be outside, the resort sits on 58 acres.
 There’s a tap room for casual eats, as well as a more formal restaurant, The Mayflower Dining Room.
 There's plenty of antiquing and good eating in the surrounding villages.
 (Don't miss Privet House.)

 Twin Farms452 Royalton Turnpike, Barnard | 802.234.9999

-Originally a country home for journalist, Dorothy Thompson and her novelist husband Sinclair Lewis, this adults-only, all-inclusive luxury hotel still has the feel of a bohemian writer’s retreat.
+Originally a country home for journalist Dorothy Thompson and her novelist husband Sinclair Lewis, this adults-only, all-inclusive luxury hotel still has the feel of a bohemian writer’s retreat.
 Woodsy, outdoor activities including cycling, canoeing, and picnicking (skiing in the winter) are all on offer.
 Indoors, Twin Farms’ art collection, which includes pieces from David Hockney and Jasper Johns, is outstanding.
-You’ll find 10 individually themed cottages dotted throughout the Vermont forest, which means that you might end up in a fisherman’s lodge, or a Moroccan respite with mosaics and a tented ceiling.
+You’ll find ten individually themed cottages dotted throughout the Vermont forest, which means that you might end up in a fisherman’s lodge, or a Moroccan respite with mosaics and a tented ceiling.
 Meanwhile, the chef prepares a fresh, set menu daily, and consults you on your preferences before you arrive.
 The customized meals and wine pairings are part of the all-inclusive package.
 You can eat at the Main House, or in your cottage.
 Take note: This is a special place for a romantic getaway, not for kids.